UCLALibrary/fester/src/main/scripts/festerize/README.md

     sudo ./setup.py

+### Installing on a Mac

+To install on a Mac that's installed Python 3 with Homebrew, type:

+    python3 setup.py install

+## Running Festerize

-After it's installed, you can see the available options by running:
+After festerize is installed, you can see the available options by running:

     festerize --help